-If an HVAC company is hired to install the lights they will have them available.
+If an HVAC company is hired to install the light, they will have them available.

-If you plan to install them yourself buying them online such as Amazon is a good place to read reviews and get the best option.
+If you plan to install one yourself, buying it online such as Amazon, is a good place to read reviews and get the best option.

 Example UV Light on Amazon